 When we receive a complaint or report we assess the information brought to our attention by applying a three-stage test, called our Assessment Threshold Test.
 This helps us decide if we should investigate.
 The test is:

-- Is the breach or risk capable of being evidenced to the required standard of proof?
+- Is that breach capable of proof?

 A complaint or report will only pass the Assessment Threshold Test, and be investigated further, where the answer to all three stages of the test is ‘yes’.
 Sometimes, based on the information we have, we cannot tell whether a stage of the test is met.
 If this is the case, we try to get more information by carrying out some initial investigation to help us decide.